“when will I meet my guru ?” – this is one of the most important question in every seeker life.

 everything in this world is a teacher to someone who really wants to learn.

-the real question is “are we available to guru?
+so the real question is “are we available to guru?

 are we ready to lose the borrowed knowledge, ego and our desires?

-when will I meet my guru?
+when will I meet my guru or spiritual master?

 all traditions of the world say it’s the guru who finds the disciple. guru already knows about disciple, so many lives they have traveled together. guru traces the disciple among countless souls and whole existence participates in this divine game.

-but our ego stops guru from coming closer to us. nothing else to do, guru silently waits for flower inside our heart to blossom and one day when fragrance of that flower start filling the air. guru appear from no where and prepare us to be offered to divine. that is the whole mystery and this can happen any moment. physically disciple could be close to master but many times the disciple heart does not communicate with the master. only heart understands the language of love. the master knows no other language than love. in fact, the master is sheer love and nothing else. what ever comes from Master, it’s out of love and is pure love.
+but our ego stops guru from coming closer to us. nothing else to do, guru silently waits for flower inside our heart to blossom and one day when fragrance of that flower start filling the air. guru appear from no where and prepare us to be offered to divine. that is the whole mystery and this can happen any moment. physically disciple could be close to master but many times the disciple heart does not communicate with the master. only heart understands the language of love. the master knows no other language than love. in fact, the master is sheer love and nothing else. what ever comes from Master, it’s out of love and compassion.

 the disciple’s mind says many times that the guru is very hard. but how can a guru be hard to anyone. guru is pure love. it’s just that we need a shock to come out from our sleep. and who wants to wake up from his sleep? ouspensky, chief disciple of gurdjieff had written one book with this title, “the man who disturbed my sleep”.